kubeshop/kusk-gateway/docs/cli/overview.md

 Kusk is a CLI tool designed to help you manage common tasks required when running Kusk Gateway.

-Currently we support the following commands:
+The CLI supports the following commands:

 - `install` - installs Kusk Gateway and all its components with a single command.
 (Requires a helm installation)
 - `api generate` - for creating Kusk Gateway API resources from your OpenAPI specification document.